piizei/confluence-vector-indexer/README.md

 You need to set plenty of environment variables to make this work.
 See the .env.example file for a list of them.

+## Running
+You can run it with docker:
+`docker run --env-file .env ghcr.io/piizei/confluence-vector-indexer:latest`

 # DEV
 ## Prerequisites
 - poetry